 Conch is a type of sea snails that are eaten raw in salads or cooked.
 In the West Indies, Conch is added to soups, stews, and curries.
 In the Bahamas, it is typically served raw, as fritters and in a spicy tomato sauce (Creole sauce).
-In places such as Haiti Republic Dominican and Grenada, it is referred as Lambi and eaten in curries and spicy soup.
+Places such as Haiti Republic Dominican and Grenada, it is referred to as Lambi and eaten in curries and spicy soup.

 If you ever travel to Turks and Caicos or planning on moving there, don’t forget to visit the Conch Farm.
 I visited the farm a few years ago and was very fortunate to learn more about this amazing sea creature.
 You can read more about my adventure here.

 - 1 pound conch – about 4

 - 1 bouquet garni parsley, thyme, scallion

 - 8 garlic cloves

 - 2 sticks butter

 - Crushed hot pepper or regular chopped hot pepper, optional

 - Clean the conch; wash it in lemon and water and rinse.